Blog Header Logo

 Tripped GFCI

-This one gets me all the time.
-My spa, like most others, has an electrical outlet attached to the spa pack.
+Most spas have an electrical outlet attached to the spa pack.
 This is one of those GFCI outlets with a test button and a reset button.
 If you find it tripped, just push the reset button back in.
 If the outlet continues to pop, either immediately or later, there is likely some stray voltage grounding out and causing the button to pop.
 Consult an electrician to find the source, if not readily apparent (burnt wires, water, insects or rodent damage, etc.).

 Blown Fuse